AnesBenmerzoug/langsfer/README.md

 target_embeddings_matrix = embedding_initializer.initialize(seed=16, show_progress=True)
 ```

-The result is an object of type `TransformersEmbeddings` that contain the initialized
+The result is a 2D arrays that contains the initialized embeddings matrix for the target language model.
-embeddings in its `embeddings_matrix` field and the target tokenizer in its `tokenizer` field.

 We can then replace the source model's embeddings matrix with this newly initialized embeddings matrix: